Neutron-capture elements record the ordered chemical evolution of the disc over time: Conclusions

 \section{Conclusions}

-In this paper we have utilised the latest GALAH DR3 and \textit{Gaia} EDR3 catalogues in order to statistically study the abundance-age relations of neutron capture elements in multiple chemical cells across a [Mg/Fe]-[Fe/H] grid.
-We then used our empirical findings in combination with the flexible one-zone Chempy GCE model in order to fit the $\alpha_{\mathrm{IMF}}$, log$_{10}$(SNIa), log$_{10}$(SFE), and log$_{10}$(SFR$_{\mathrm{peak}}$) parameters and examined how these vary with [Fe/H], [Mg/Fe], age, ($R_{\mathrm{apo}}+R_{\mathrm{peri}}$)/2, and $z_{\mathrm{max}}$.
+In this paper we have utilised the latest GALAH DR3 and \textit{Gaia} EDR3 catalogues in order to statistically study the abundance-age relations of neutron capture elements in multiple chemical cells across a [Fe/H]-[Mg/Fe] grid.
+We then used our empirical findings in combination with the flexible one-zone Chempy GCE model in order to fit the $\alpha_{\mathrm{IMF}}$, log$_{10}$(SNIa), log$_{10}$(SFE), and log$_{10}$(SFR$_{\mathrm{peak}}$) GCE model parameters and examined how these vary with [Fe/H], [Mg/Fe], age, ($R_{\mathrm{apo}}+R_{\mathrm{peri}}$)/2, and $z_{\mathrm{max}}$.
 Below we list the main conclusions obtained in this paper: